3

 Why Live in Tri-City

-Tri-City in Oceanside, California, is a neighborhood with homes primarily built in the 1960s and 1970s, featuring a mix of Spanish Colonial and Revival styles, contemporary remodels, and Craftsman bungalows.
-Many homes have private pools, vibrant siding colors, and yards landscaped with palms and succulents.
-The area is conveniently located near Route 78 and other major freeways, making it possible to reach the beach in under 10 minutes.
-John Landes Park, central to Tri-City, offers sports courts, play equipment, and the John Landes Skatepark, which is set for updates in 2024.
-The park also houses the John Landes Community Center, a hub for events, social activities, and a unique library.
-Nearby, John Sepulveda Park provides a quieter green space with athletic fields and walking trails.
-For shopping and dining, residents have access to a retail center near Tri-City Hospital, featuring a variety of restaurants and stores, including the popular Primo Thunder Mexican market.
+Tri-City is an Oceanside neighborhood that's home to the award-winning Tri-City Medical Center.
+Houses in this area were primarily built in the 1960s and 1970s and include a mix of Spanish Colonial and Revival styles, contemporary remodels and Craftsman bungalows.
+John Landes Park is centrally located in Tri-City, offering sports courts, play equipment and the John Landes Skatepark.
+The park also houses the John Landes Community Center, a hub for events, social activities and a unique library.
+The center pays tribute to local Samoan and Latin cultures through a distinctive mural.
+Nearby, John Sepulveda Park offers a quieter green space, and the beach is just 10 minutes away.
+A retail center near Tri-City Hospital brings together Home Depot, clothing stores and diverse restaurants.
+Primo Thunder, a local Mexican market, and Albertsons are grocery options.
 The neighborhood celebrates its rich Samoan culture with events like the Oceanside Samoan Cultural Celebration.
 Public schools in the Vista Unified School District are highly rated, with Rancho Buena Vista High earning an A-minus.
-MiraCosta College, located about 2 miles west, offers career training and new facilities.
-Tri-City has a lower crime rate compared to the national average, contributing to its appeal for families and first-time homebuyers.
+MiraCosta College, about 2 miles west, has career training opportunities.
+Tri-City is bordered by Route 78.
+Breeze buses and the Sprinter light rail support commuters.
+San Diego International Airport is around 40 miles away.

 Frequently Asked Questions